viters/docs/reference/json-query.md

 ::: tip

-While it is possible to use the `json()` function directly in `fields` and `filters` it is highly recommended to always alias your JSON Queries for better maintainability and debuggability.
+While it is possible to use the `json()` function directly in `fields` and `filters` it is highly recommended to always alias your JSON Queries for better maintainability and ability to debug.

 :::